Mardaneus86/futwebapp-tampermonkey/README.md

 * UC Browser - install [Tampermonkey](https://tampermonkey.net/?ext=dhdg&browser=ucweb).

 ### Install scripts
-Install the scripts via [OpenUserJS][install-script] (this script has not been uploaded to OpenUserJS yet).
+Install the scripts via [OpenUserJS][install-script].
 Or find the latest version and release notes at the [releases page](https://github.com/Mardaneus86/futwebapp-tampermonkey/releases).

 ## Feature requests
 If you feel there are missing features, feel free to add a request to the [issue list][issue-list].
 Make sure to provide the necessary details, or even a mockup of what the feature would look like.